-Recently, CCE’s long-term commitment to sustainability was recognised through our inclusion on the Dow Jones Sustainability World Index, with an industry best score for sustainable packaging.
+Recently, CCEP’s long-term commitment to sustainability was recognised through our inclusion on the Dow Jones Sustainability World Index, with an industry best score for sustainable packaging.
 We are dedicated to supporting the development of the circular economy, using recycled and renewable materials, and recycling more packaging than we use.
 In fact, our industry has probably been one of the longest proponents of circular thinking, particularly when it comes to packaging.

 Later this week at the Sustainable Innovation Forum held during COP21, The Coca-Cola Company’s Chief Sustainability Officer, Bea Perez, will communicate our global system’s support of such an economy - one where materials are recycled and reused for as long as possible to ensure maximum value is gained from them.
 It’s an important concept to consider.

 When we think about our products, we consider their environmental and social impact beyond our factory gates.
 The packaging we use, the ingredients we buy, and the recycling and reuse of our packaging are all critical.
-Packaging alone represents over half of CCE’s value chain carbon footprint - that’s larger than the combined carbon emissions from our manufacturing facilities, distribution networks and cold drink equipment.
+Packaging alone represents over half of CCEP’s value chain carbon footprint - that’s larger than the combined carbon emissions from our manufacturing facilities, distribution networks and cold drink equipment.

 Packaging represents the single biggest opportunity our business has to reduce the impact we have on the environment.
 We’re embracing this opportunity with a commitment to reduce the carbon footprint of the drink in your hand by a third by 2020.
 To achieve this goal, we have also made a series of commitments to ensure the packaging we use is more sustainable, and that more material can be recycled.